Bonesters/Pathfinder-Kingdom-Builder-App/README.md

 # Pathfinder-Kingdom-Builder-App
-An app for managing the pathfinder kingdom building rules Made for mobile applications class.
+An app for managing the pathfinder kingdom building rules.

+Made for mobile applications class.